 Common symptom-management options include:

 If you or a loved one is experiencing symptoms, palliative care can help at any stage of mesothelioma, not just at the end of life.
-Palliative care supports comfort, symptom relief, and emotional well-being, and can be integrated alongside active treatment.
+Palliative care focuses on comfort, symptom relief, and emotional well-being, and can be provided alongside active mesothelioma treatment.

 Stage 4 mesothelioma life expectancy varies widely and depends on several factors, including the type of mesothelioma, cell type, overall health, age, response to treatment, and access to specialized care.